of Hartford comprises

 the counties of Hartford, Litchfield and New Haven in Connecticut

-and includes approximately 700,000 Catholics.
-More than five hundred priests minister
+and includes approximately 562,000 Catholics.
+Four hundred twenty seven priests minister

 within the Archdiocese, serving 213 parishes as well as other apostolates.